mechatroNick/react-full-year-calendar/README.md

 ## 3. Analysis

 ### Concept
-The app haas an `<App/>` component that contains all other components, as well as the state of the program.
+The app has an `<App/>` component that contains all other components, as well as the state of the program.
 Inside it, the data of days and events are distributed into 12 calendar month components `<MonthCalendar/>`.
 Component '<MonthCalendar/>' then renders all the date components `<DayBoxGroup/>` with color coded events, and align them depending to which day of the week it is (Monday, Tuesday...)
 Finally, the `<Header/>` component which contains navigation `<Button/>` allows for changing the calendar year, as well as displaying which year it is in the `<Header.h1/>` component.